What’s A Membrane Sweep? Everything To Know About This Pregnancy Procedure

 So, is there any reason to skip a membrane sweep?

-While doctors will tell you a membrane sweep is virtually risk-free, “virtually” doesn’t cut it for some mamas.
-The National Library of Medicine published a study that suggests a slight risk of a premature rupture of the amniotic sac during membrane sweeps.
+While doctors will tell you that a membrane sweep is virtually risk-free, The National Library of Medicine published a study that suggests a slight risk of a premature rupture of the amniotic sac during membrane sweeps.
 In other words, there is always a chance that a membrane sweep can lead to your water breaking.
-That’s still not necessarily a “negative.”
+That's still not necessarily a "negative."
 However, once your sac ruptures, your doctor will usually expect labor to begin within a certain timeframe.
-If that timeframe flies by and there’s still no other signs of labor, your baby starts to become more susceptible to infections.
+If that timeframe flies by and there are no other signs of labor, your baby becomes more susceptible to infections.
 Given this, your doctor may want to move forward with more medical forms of induction.
-If you don’t want to risk any additional medical interference birth plan, you might want to forgo membrane sweeps.
+If you don't want to risk any additional medical interference birth plan, you might want to forgo membrane sweeps.

 Is it painful?

-Let me level with you — it’s not fun.
-Your doctor or midwife will remind you to relax and breathe through it, because that’s about all you can do.
-Real talk, though, it’s nowhere near as painful as childbirth itself, and it’s over in just a few (uncomfortable) minutes.
+Let me level with you — it's not fun.
+Your doctor or midwife will remind you to relax and breathe through it because that's about all you can do.
+Granted, it's nowhere near as painful as childbirth itself, and it's over in just a few (uncomfortable) minutes.
 You can always ask your healthcare provider to stop if it hurts too much for you.

 How effective is a membrane sweep?

-In many cases, a membrane sweep can lead to childbirth a few days earlier, but there are no guarantees.
+A membrane sweep can lead to childbirth a few days earlier, but there are no guarantees.

 What should I expect after a membrane sweep?

-If you have your “bloody show” or lose your mucus plug, it could mean labor is imminent.
-Keep an eye on any labor symptoms and call your doctor if you suspect labor has actually begun.
-Alternately, if you find yourself in severe pain or with heavy bleeding after the appointment, that also merits a call to your obstetrician.
+If you have your "bloody show" or lose your mucus plug, it could mean labor is imminent.
+Keep an eye on any labor symptoms and call your doctor if you suspect labor has begun.
+If you are in severe pain or bleeding heavily after the appointment, that also merits a call to your obstetrician.

 When is this typically offered?

-In uncomplicated pregnancies, your doctor or midwife may bring up membrane sweeping in the final few weeks — so, typically, between 38 weeks (full-term) and 40 weeks.
+In uncomplicated pregnancies, your doctor or midwife may bring up membrane sweeping in the final stretch between 39 weeks (full-term) and 40 weeks.
 Since the risk of childbirth complications increases once you become overdue, your healthcare provider may want to try to spur spontaneous vaginal labor.

-Your doctor or midwife won’t offer to sweep your membrane until you’ve reached that 38-week milestone.
+Your doctor or midwife won't offer to sweep your membrane until you reach that 39-week milestone.
 Your cervix must already be partially opened for the sweep to be performed.
-Following a sweep, you may experience some light spotting for up to three days after the appointment, if you experience any bleeding heavier than that you should contact your obstetrician right away.

 How often can you have a membrane sweep?

-This depends largely on your medical provider and you.
-Some obstetricians may do a membrane sweep once when you’ve reached the 38-week mark while others can offer to do one every week following the milestone until you go into labor.
-This generally depends on the doctor and practice protocol and you can ask about it earlier on in your pregnancy.
-If you feel unsure and have specific questions, talk to your doctor and have them address every concern until you decide what you want to do.
+Some obstetricians may do a membrane sweep once when you've reached the 39-week mark, while others do more than one spaced 48 hours apart.
+This generally depends on the doctor and practice protocol, which you can ask about earlier in your pregnancy.
+If you have specific questions, talk to your doctor and have them address every concern until you decide what you want to do.
 A cervical sweep should always start with your consent.

 Can you do a membrane sweep on yourself?

-Mama, if your bathtub sprang a leak, would you open up the walls and change all the pipes yourself?
-Unless you’ve had proper training, you would probably call the plumber as the expert in the field.
-Same goes for something as serious as membrane sweeping.
-Obstetricians get specialized training on the procedure to avoid doing any damage or harm to the cervix, which is why you should never take it upon yourself to conduct a sweeping of the membrane yourself.
+If your bathtub sprang a leak, would you open up the walls and change all the pipes yourself?
+Unless you've had proper training, you should call the plumber as the expert in the field.
+The same goes for something as serious as membrane sweeping.
+Obstetricians get specialized training on the procedure to avoid damaging or harming the cervix, which is why you should never take it upon yourself to sweep the membrane.

 When should you not have a membrane sweep?

-Your obstetrician will, of course, steer you in the right direction when it comes to membrane sweeping.
-If you’re curious why they might not offer it, though, a few common reasons could be to blame.
-If your doctor has informed you it isn’t safe for you to deliver vaginally, if you have experienced vaginal bleeding during your pregnancy, or if you need to be medically induced due to an emergent delivery, you shouldn’t have a membrane sweep.
+If your doctor has informed you it isn't safe to deliver vaginally, if you have experienced vaginal bleeding during your pregnancy, or if you need to be medically induced due to an emergent delivery, you shouldn't have a membrane sweep.